 Complying with an established set of processes does miracles, too.
 When tackling new challenges or attempting to solve a new type of problem, a common productivity killer is the inability to structure the workflow in a manageable manner.

 Defining a repeatable (or even automated) process for each activity can increase your productivity.
-You can design flowcharts or use case diagrams, or prepare some cheat sheets printed on the desk (or pinned on the whiteboard).
+You can design flowcharts using case diagrams or prepare cheat sheets printed on the desk (or pinned on the whiteboard).

 When I feel stuck for a week, my favorite workaround is increasing the volume of work within a given time frame.

 Spending 50–60+ hours at the office often doesn’t result in a productivity boost.
-Various Swedish companies have experimented with 30-hour work weeks which resulted in more energized employees.
+Various Swedish companies have experimented with 30-hour work weeks, resulting in more energized employees.

 Productivity results, however, were inconclusive.
 After all, paid workers are not always motivated to work extra as it may not have a direct impact on their career or paycheck.